SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.9.md

 > [!NOTE]
 >
 > - Sending a `ResourceManagerConfigInfoMessage` to a DataMiner Agent will only update the cache settings of that specific agent.
 If you want to update the settings of all agents in the cluster, you will have to sent a `ResourceManagerConfigInfoMessage` to every agent in that cluster.
-> - To retrieve the above-mentioned settings, you can a `ResourceManagerConfigInfoMessage` of type `Get`.
+> - To retrieve the above-mentioned settings, you can send a `ResourceManagerConfigInfoMessage` of type `Get`.

 #### When stopping, native processes will only wait for 30 seconds to close the MessageBroker connection when necessary [ID_39863]